 Digital banks are the latest competition

-Whilst the new digital banks (Monzo, Starling, N26 and others) have been grabbing the headlines with their top line growth, they have also been putting in place formidable payment offerings.
+Whilst the new digital banks (Monzo, Starling, N26 and others) have been grabbing the headlines with their top line growth, they have also been putting formidable payment offerings in place.
 Backed by venture money and a target to simply grow, they have made it into our market share data and therefore onto our radar.

 These new digital banks accounted for 5% of UK consumer money transfer in 2018, according to research we provided for the FCA last year.
 A year before, they didn’t even register.